North Charleston Wrongful Death Attorney

-The amount of damages awarded will depend on the plaintiff’s relationship to the deceased.
+The amount of damage awarded will depend on the plaintiff’s relationship to the deceased.
 It will also depend on the specific losses suffered by the surviving family members.
-The value of a medical malpractice wrongful death case in South Carolina can vary widely and it is best to discuss your specific circumstances with an experienced attorney to get a better idea of what a claim may be worth.
+The value of a medical malpractice wrongful death case in South Carolina can vary widely and it is best to discuss your specific circumstances with an experienced wrongful death attorney in North Charleston to get a better idea of what a claim may be worth.

-Do Not Delay in Calling a SC Wrongful Death Attorney
+Do Not Delay in Calling a North Charleston Wrongful Death Attorney

 Every state has its own “statute of limitations.”
 This is the maximum allowable time in which a wrongful death lawsuit can be filed against a medical professional or hospital.
 In South Carolina, the statute of limitations for wrongful death claims is three years from the date of the death.
 After this time, a claim may be denied.
-It is for this reason that you should involve our law firm early in the process so we can protect your rights.
+It is for this reason that you should involve our wrongful death law firm in North Charleston early in the process so we can protect your rights.

 While you may think three years sounds like a long time, medical malpractice wrongful death claims are often very complex and can take a significant amount of time to prepare.
 It often involves the help of medical experts to review the circumstances of your loved one’s death and determine whether a medical professional breached their duty of care or not.
-For this reason, it is always important to call an attorney as soon as possible after you suspect that the death was wrongful.
+For this reason, it is always important to call a wrongful death lawyer in North Charleston as soon as possible after you suspect that the death was wrongful.

-Contact Our North Charleston Medical Malpractice Wrongful Death Firm Today
+Contact Our North Charleston Medical Malpractice Wrongful Death Law Firm Today

 The Hartman Law Firm, LLC has recovered needed compensation for several Charleston families who lost a loved one due to medical negligence.
 We have seen firsthand how devastating an unexpected loss can be to your family, both financially and emotionally.
 We fight for justice for your family and to hold any negligent doctors accountable for their wrongful actions.